beancount/fava/src/fava/help/extensions.md

 check out `fava.ext.portfolio_list` which has its template located at `fava/ext/portfolio_list/templates/PortfolioList.html`.

-Finally, extensions may contain a javascript module to be loaded in the frontend.
-The module should be in a javascript file matching the class's name.
-The module can define hooks to be called when different events happen, and other functions to be used in the report template, where is can be accessed as 'extension'.
+Finally, extensions may contain a Javascript module to be loaded in the frontend.
+The module should be in a Javascript file matching the class's name and the extension should have its `has_js_module` attribte set to `True`.
+The module can define functions to be called when different events happen.
 Take a look at `fava/ext/portfolio_list/PortfolioList.js` for an example.
+Currently, the following events/functions can be specified:

+-   `init`: is called when a Fava report is first opened
+-   `onPageLoad`: Is called when any page in Fava is loaded (so on first open and on any further navigation).
+-   `onExtensionPageLoad`: Is called when the extension report is loaded.

 The whole extension system should be considered unstable and it might change drastically.